-The Most Popular Wedding Date of 2020 Is Peak Fall Magic
+The Most Popular Wedding Date Of 2020 Is Mathematically Perfect

 There are oh so many reasons to love fall.
 Depending on where you live, the leaves may start to change colors, your favorite seasonal bevs triumphantly return, and the temperature is pure perfection.
 So, it should come as no surprise that more and more couples are choosing to tie the knot in autumn.
 According to a new study from Zola, the most popular wedding date of 2020 will be Saturday, October 10.

 Not only have Saturdays always historically been the most popular day to get married (as it’s convenient for guests to travel and they don’t need to miss work), but mid-October is peak fall bliss.
 It’s not too cold in the north, or too hot in the south, but the season's colorful foliage will likely provide a breathtaking backdrop that only adds to the charm of wedding photos.
 Those are just a few potential reasons why October may be the most popular month for 2020 weddings, according to Zola’s data.
 It’s also worth mentioning that wedding guests can dodge the busy summer travel season in October (thus potentially landing cheaper flights and avoiding crowded airports as well as brutal TSA lines).